Find Trade Colleges

 There are 7,028 students at NMSU Dona Ana in total, 3,186 are full-time undergraduates.
 The school has a student-to-faculty ratio of 19 to 1.

-Approximately 18% of the students who attend this school take out loans.
-The average amount of student loans is $2,168 a year.
+Roughly 18% of students at NMSU Dona Ana take out loans to pay for college.
+The typical student loan amount is $2,168 a year.
 The student loan default rate of 3.9% means most graduates are not struggling to pay off their loans.

 #6